Tuliolivieri/Tuliolivieri/README.md

 - 🏠 I live in Regente Feijó, a small town in Brazil
-- 🔭 I’m currently working as an Instructor at [@betrybe](https://www.betrybe.com/), in the Computer Science module.
+- 💻 I’m currently working as an Back-end Developer at [@Grupo-GCB](https://gcbinvestimentos.com)
-- 💻 In the development market, I worked for 5 months with ASP.NET web development
-- 🌱 I’m currently learning Java and .Net/C#
+- 🌱 I’m currently learning Java and .Net/C# and coursing an Software Engineering MBA
-- 💬 Ask me about development, technology, hardware and education
+- 💬 Ask me about development, technology and hardware
 - 📫 How to reach me: @tuliolivieri on social media